The Nam Hoa Chi Kung/Tai Chi Tradition

 Teacher Jude came to the Tai Chi practice when her life changed in the early 90s, having suffered a serious car accident.
 Leaving a real estate career behind, she became a full time Tai Chi instructor.
 She explains,

-"It was an unexpected surprise when Chi Kung/Tai Chi gifted me the practice to enjoy a calm, quiet, centered feeling as well as improved physical exercise.
+"It was an unexpected surprise when Qigong/Tai Chi Master Jim shared his art and gifted me the practice to enjoy a calm, quiet, centered feeling as well as improved health.
 I thought I enjoyed that fast-paced lifestyle, but I didn't realize what a toll I was paying in my mental and physical life.
-Chi Kung/Tai Chi changed my life in so many wonderful ways.
-I had a strong desire to study with my Teacher.”
-That desire has been with me now for eighteen years.
+Qigong/Tai Chi changed my life in so many wonderful ways.
+I had a strong desire to study with my Teacher.
+That desire has remained with me now for more than two decades."

 Acceptance of change can be challenging.
-When Teacher Jude’s spouse was transferred to Florida in 2008, Jude founded a non-profit group from the Bending Tree instructor and student body.
-Jude later resigned from the board and now the Board of Directors at Tai Chi East-West Alliance mentored by President Tom Wolf, now owns and operates Bending Tree for the benefit of the group and the public.
-They have a broad and diverse mission and hope to continue the legacy to grow the Tai Chi community in Tidewater, Virginia area.
+When Teacher Jude’s spouse was transferred to Florida in 2008, Jude founded a non-profit group with help from the Bending Tree instructor and student body.
+Now the Board of Directors at Tai Chi East-West Alliance, mentored by President Tom Wolf, owns and operates Bending Tree for the benefit of the group and the public.
+They have a broad and diverse mission and continue the legacy to grow the Tai Chi community in Tidewater, Virginia area.

-dedicated to the enrollment and support of students who have expressed a desire to be in the Instructor Training Program.
-As the program continued to grow over the last decade and a half, more Nam Hoa groups have been established in different areas of the country.
-Currently there are groups in five states: California, Connecticut, Florida, Oregon and Virginia.
+Master Jim, Master Jude, and Teacher Tom continue to teach beginning and advanced classes.
+They are also dedicated to the enrollment and support of students who have expressed a desire to be in the Instructor Training Program.
+As the program continued to grow over the last two decades, more Nam Hoa groups have been established in different areas of the country.
+Currently there are groups in six states: Alabama, California, Connecticut, Florida, Oregon and Virginia.

-To find a class near you, visit www.namhoa-internal-arts.com and see the Location page.
+To find a class near you, visit the lcoation page on this website.